quadur/foundryvtt-brinkwood/README.md

 ### So, what works?
 The basics: working sheets for characters and masks.
 With rollable actions and resistance rolls, all of the upbringings, professions, and mask types should have correct traits/special abilities selectable on the list.
 Character sheets have additionally a selectable list of all basic items with a proper load calculation.

+- [x] Downtime action descriptions on a character sheet.

 #### Screenshots

 ![image](./images/brinkwood_sheets.png)